scipy-conference/scipy_proceedings/papers/manuel_krebber/manuel_krebber.rst

 e.g. the second pattern would also match ``[[2, 1], 0]``.

 Matching starts at the root and proceeds along the transitions.
-Simultaneously, the subject is traversed in preorder and each symbol is check against the transitions.
+Simultaneously, the subject is traversed in preorder and each symbol is checked against the transitions.
 Only transitions matching the current subterm can be used.
 Once a final state is reached, its label gives a list of matching patterns.
 For non-deterministic discrimination nets, all possibilities need to be explored via backtracking.
 The discrimination net allows to